Alliance-Blockchain-France/profile_ssi/ABF_profile.md

 #### Examples :
-An"y eIDAS digital certificate issued by TSPs to legal persons compliant with the ETSI standards including an organizationIdentifier attribute can be used to trivially derive a DID from the ETSI standard identifier by applying the following rule:
+Any eIDAS digital certificate issued by TSPs to legal persons compliant with the ETSI standards including an organizationIdentifier attribute can be used to trivially derive a DID from the ETSI standard identifier by applying the following rule:

-* did:elsi:organizationIdentifier
+did:elsi:organizationIdentifier

 * Some examples of DIDs are:
 * Gaia-X: did:elsi:VATBE-0762747721
 * International Data Spaces: did:elsi:VATDE-325984196